Using HDFC Bank PayZapp – a mobile payment solution

 The menu is straightforward; with tabs for shopping, creating a virtual card, recharge/bill pay, sending money to contacts, wallet transactions, and managing your cards.
 You need to link your credit / debit card first, before you can transact.
 Interestingly, if your card is an embossed one, the app can scan the card number unlike flat ones, where you need to input the details manually.
 Took me a few tries to get it perfect and I had to input the expiry date.
 I’ve not linked my debit card yet though.

 PayZapp also allows you to create a virtual online credit card via Netsafe, within the app.
 I’d used this facility many years ago when it was newly launched, will explore it again.
-What it does is generate a virtual 16 digit credit card number with CVV code and expiry date, linked to your credit card or bank account, so your actual card numbers remain undisclosed.
+It generates a virtual 16 digit credit card number with CVV code and expiry date, linked to your credit card or bank account, so your actual card numbers remain undisclosed.

 As I’d just installed the app, I wasn’t looking to buy anything right away or transfer funds to anyone, so settled on the transaction that was upcoming – paying my mobile bill 🙂

-Presently, PayZapp is available for all customers of HDFC Bank and only on Android, which you can download from the Play Store.
+Presently, HDFC Bank PayZapp is available for all customers of HDFC Bank and only on Android, which you can download from the Play Store.
 Versions for other platforms should be out soon too.